ghwinter/axiom/docs/en-us/runtime.md

 transfer would exist, contradicting causal ordering/observability of the flow; hence elimination leads to contradiction.
 The skeleton is a statement, not a machine proof (Rice boundary, modality ④).
-Measurement-corpus witnesses: `dynamic_tax.rs` (C9) and `bench_common.rs`'s noise-floor method; recognized layout sensitivity is recorded as such, never as a single number.
+Measurement-corpus witnesses: `dynamic_tax.rs` (C9) and `bench_common.rs`'s noise-floor method; recognized layout sensitivity is acknowledged as such, never as a single number.

 ## 11. Conclusion